edsu/inkdroid.org/_posts/2017-03-24-teaching-networks.md

-*PS. this post was brought to you by the letter B since (as you will see) Thomas thinks that blogs are sooooo late 2000s :-) I suspect he is right, but I'm clearly holding fast to my vast media empire.*
+*PS. this post was brought to you by the letter B since (as you will see) Thomas thinks that blogs are sooooo late 2000s :-) I suspect he is right, but I'm clearly still tightly clutching my vast media empire.*

 [Gephi]: https://gephi.org/
 [Cytoscape]: http://cytoscape.org/